roman-milk/roman-milk.github.io/vanessas-dissonance.md

  It wouldn't be worse than sucking dick fresh from her ass, would it?
 It would get him off faster!
 That was the only goal at hand right now.

  Slowly, she lifted his dick up and lowered her face to his balls.
 She could smell him.
 The biting stench burned in her nose.
 Sticking her tongue out, it touched the hairy flesh.
-Report_Story #3